neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 #### Favicon Service
 This service delivers the website favicons .
 The icons are only fetched once for a domain and then stored locally.
+If you change this setting, clear the favicon cache and your browser cache to see changes.

 **Local analyzer** fetches the start page of the domain and searches for common icon tags.
 This service usually finds the most icons, but also the most useless icons.